-Cart abandonment is when shoppers add items to their shopping carts but leave your eCommerce store before completing a purchase.
+Cart abandonment is when shoppers add items to their shopping carts but leave your eCommerce store without completing a purchase.

-That said, if you don’t track cart abandonment, then you’re leaving a lot of money on the table.
-Let’s look at some of the benefits of tracking abandoned carts in Google Analytics.
+Let’s take a quick look at some of the benefits of tracking abandoned carts in Google Analytics 4.

-Did you know that on average more than 75% of people abandon carts while shopping online?
-This means that 75 out of 100 people add products to their carts but then exit your store without making a purchase.
+Did you know that on average, about 76% of people abandon carts while shopping online?
+This means that 76 out of 100 people add products to their carts but then exit your store without making a purchase.

 Cart abandonments vary across different industries, and there are many reasons why they occur.
-For instance, some of the top reasons include unexpected costs like taxes, complicated checkout process, or no guest checkout option.
+For instance, some of the top reasons include unexpected costs (like taxes or shipping), a complicated checkout process, or no guest checkout option.

-But, if you can track cart abandonments, then you can reduce them and boost your revenue.
-It gives you insights about your customer’s behavior and how they interact with your website.
+If you can track cart abandonments, then you can work to reduce them and boost your revenue.
+Your cart abandonment rate gives you insights about your customers’ behavior and how they interact with your website.

 Plus, you can take a closer look at your sales funnel and see where people drop off.
 This way, you can optimize those pages and make sure that your visitors move to the next step in the conversion funnel.